When will the US president get a pay rise?

 Donald Trump claimed he would donate his presidential salary to charity, though his tax returns have sparked questions about whether or not this actually happened.

-If history is anything to go by, it will be a few years at least before Congress enacts the next presidential pay rise.
+And if history is anything to go by, it will be a few years at least before Congress enacts the next presidential pay rise.

 Photo credit: Pixabay (Creative Commons)